Different Types Of Mental Health Careers

 Ready to learn more about mental health?

-Some clinical psychologists can diagnose and treat people with mental health disorders and conditions.
+Licensed clinical psychologists can diagnose and treat people with mental health disorders and conditions.
 Clinical psychologists have doctorate degrees and can provide assessments to individuals to diagnose and treat them.
 In addition, they can help people understand their behavior and manage mental health issues effectively.

-Neuropsychologists, often holding a master's degree or higher, may be more research-oriented by nature of the field.
+Neuropsychologists, often holding a master's degree or higher, may be more research-oriented by the nature of the field.
 They can be essential to the world because they research things associated with our brains and allow us to learn more about neuroplasticity daily.
 Neuropsychologists help us discover information about the brain and how it works.
 They can also keep us updated on the latest information and studies, contributing to the high demand for their expertise.

 Psychiatrists are medical doctors who specialize in diagnosing and treating those with mental illness and behavioral issues.
 A psychiatrist's career can be gratifying and offer opportunities for career development.
 They differ from psychologists and social workers in that they can prescribe medication as a licensed medical professional.

 Some psychiatrists provide therapy and medication, whereas others exclusively work with medication management.
-Psychiatry is an excellent field for people who want to specialize in helping people who are neurodiverse or who have brains that function differently in various ways.
+Psychiatry is an excellent field for people who want to specialize in helping people who are neurodivergent or who have brains that function differently in various ways.
 If you want to work with a diverse population of people with mental health issues or similar conditions and hold a valid unrestricted state license, the world of psychiatry might be a fabulous fit for you.

 This individual may counsel their clients and help them maintain sobriety via therapeutic counseling.
 They may facilitate group therapy sessions with other clients living with substance use disorders, which are vital in the community.